 Following amendments made to the Police Conduct Regulations in May 2015, all police gross misconduct or special case hearings should be held in public.
 The new legislation aims to improve transparency and accountability within the police service and to ensure public confidence.

 In addition, from January 2016, Misconduct Hearings are heard by a panel of three.
 They are chaired by a legally qualified chair who is assisted by a senior police officer of Superintendent rank or above and an independent lay person.
 The facts will be heard by the panel often with the assistance of live witnesses to enable the panel to make a determination.
-If the officer is found to have committed gross misconduct the available sanctions are:
+Following further update in 2020, if the officer is found to have committed gross misconduct the available sanctions are:

 - Dismissal without notice